 Stay cool by using the same principles you would to seal in the heat- in the early morning when the breezes are still cool, open your blinds and windows and let the cool air flow in.
 As it begins to heat up (or preferably a bit before you begin to feel the true heat of the sun) close the windows and draw the blinds or curtains.

-Unless you really enjoy darker rooms, you won’t want to screen out all of that lovely natural light.
-To keep the sun from flowing directly through an open roman or Venetian blind, choose a slightly darker roller blind.
+Unless you enjoy darker rooms, you won’t want to screen out all of that lovely natural light.
+To keep the sun from flowing directly through an open Roman or Venetian blind, choose a slightly darker roller blind.
 Light filtering roller blinds come in all manners of finishes, with tightly woven or looser fibers to allow you to choose the exact amount of light you let in.

-Blinds, Curtains or both?
+Blinds, Curtains, or both?

-When it comes time to choosing which window treatments will help you save the most on your energy bills, you may be wondering which ones are best.
+When it comes time to choose which window treatments will help you save the most on your energy bills, you may be wondering which ones are best.
 The answer is both, as long as you choose the right ones for your needs.
 After all, you still need to work within your design scheme- there’s no point in choosing a purely functional option if it doesn’t add to your home’s overall aesthetic appeal.

 If you want to make the most of natural light, choose an option that lets the light filter through.
-You may have the best thick drapes in the world but if they make the room dark and dank you’ll have no chance of a light, bright and pleasant environment.
+You may have the best thick drapes in the world but if they make the room dark and dank you’ll have no chance of a light, bright, and pleasant environment.

 There’s also the option of layering curtains over blinds to achieve the best of all worlds.
-This will really give you maximum control.
+This will give you maximum control.
 Try installing a sheer roller blind topped with a pretty set of curtains.
 You’ll then have the option of opening everything and enjoying the view, lowering the blinds to let the light filter in but still allow privacy, or closing them all to stay ultra-cozy.

 Have you used your blinds or curtains to help you save on your heating and cooling bills?
 Let us